Origins of the American Civil War: Territorial expansion

+Manifest destiny heightened the conflict over slavery.
+Each new territory acquired had to face the question of whether to allow or disallow the "peculiar institution".
 Between 1803 and 1854, the United States achieved a vast expansion of territory through purchase (Louisiana Purchase), negotiation (Adams–Onís Treaty, Oregon Treaty), and conquest (the Mexican Cession).
 Of the states carved out of these territories by 1845, all had entered the union as slave states: Louisiana, Missouri, Arkansas, Florida, and Texas, as well as the southern portions of Alabama and Mississippi.
 With the conquest of northern Mexico, including California, in 1848, slaveholding interests looked forward to the institution flourishing in these lands as well.
 Southerners also anticipated annexing as slave states Cuba (see Ostend Manifesto), Mexico, and Central America (see Golden Circle (proposed country)).
 Northern free soil interests vigorously sought to curtail any further expansion of slave soil.
-It was these territorial disputes that the proslavery and antislavery forces collided over.
+It was these territorial disputes that pro- and anti-slavery forces collided over.

-The existence of slavery in the southern states was far less politically polarizing than the explosive question of the territorial expansion of the institution in the west.
-Moreover, Americans were informed by two well-established readings of the Constitution regarding human bondage: that the slave states had complete autonomy over the institution within their boundaries, and that the domestic slave trade – trade among the states – was immune to federal interference.
-The only feasible strategy available to attack slavery was to restrict its expansion into the new territories.
-Slaveholding interests fully grasped the danger that this strategy posed to them.
-Both the South and the North believed: "The power to decide the question of slavery for the territories was the power to determine the future of slavery itself."

-By 1860, four doctrines had emerged to answer the question of federal control in the territories, and they all claimed to be sanctioned by the Constitution, implicitly or explicitly.
+By 1860, four doctrines had emerged to answer the question of federal control in the territories, and all claimed they were sanctioned by the Constitution.
 Two of the "conservative" doctrines emphasized the written text and historical precedents of the founding document, while the other two doctrines developed arguments that transcended the Constitution.